The Heart of Thomas: Synopsis

-During Easter holidays, the titular character Thomas Werner, a Schlotterbach student, dies after falling off a pedestrian footbridge spanning a railroad track.
+During Easter holidays, Schlotterbach student Thomas Werner dies after falling off a pedestrian footbridge spanning a railroad track.
 Although the school's community believes his death to be accidental, his classmate Julusmole "Juli" Bauernfeind receives a posthumous suicide letter from Thomas wherein Thomas professes his love for him; Thomas had unrequited romantic feelings for Juli, who had previously rejected his affections.
 Though Juli is outwardly unmoved by the incident, he is privately racked with guilt over Thomas' death.
 He confides in his roommate Oskar Reiser, who is also secretly in love with Juli.

 Erich Frühling, a new student who bears a very close physical resemblance to Thomas, arrives at Schlotterbach shortly thereafter.
 Erich is irascible and blunt, and resents frequent comparisons to the kind and genteel Thomas.
 Juli believes that Erich is Thomas' malevolent doppelgänger who has come to Schlotterbach to torment him, and tells Erich that he intends to kill him.
 Oskar attempts to de-escalate the situation, and befriends Erich.
 They bond over their troubled family contexts: Erich harbors an unresolved Oedipus complex towards his recently deceased mother, while Oskar's mother was murdered by her husband after he discovered Oskar was the product of an extramarital affair.

 It is gradually revealed that the root of Juli's anguish was his attraction to both Thomas and Siegfried Gast, the latter of whom was a delinquent student at the school.
 Juli chose to pursue Siegfried over Thomas, but Siegfried physically abused Juli by caning his back and burning his chest with a cigarette to the point of scarring, and is implied to have raped him.
 The incident traumatized Juli; likening himself to a fallen angel who has lost his "wings", Juli came to believe he was unworthy of being loved, which prompted his initial rejection of Thomas.
 Juli, Oskar, and Erich ultimately resolve their traumas and form mutual friendships.
 Having made peace with his past, Juli accepts the late Thomas' love, and departs Schlotterbach to join a seminary in Bonn, so he may be closer to Thomas through God.